MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Returns the plannerPlans owned by the group.
           \[PreferredDataLocation \<String\>\]: The preferred data location for the Microsoft 365 group.
 By default, the group inherits the group creator's preferred data location.
-To set this property, the calling user must be assigned one of the following Azure AD roles:  Global Administrator  User Account Administrator Directory Writer  Exchange Administrator  SharePoint Administrator  For more information about this property, see OneDrive Online Multi-Geo.
+To set this property, the calling app must be granted the Directory.ReadWrite.All permission and the user be assigned one of the following Microsoft Entra roles:  Global Administrator  User Account Administrator Directory Writer  Exchange Administrator  SharePoint Administrator  For more information about this property, see OneDrive Online Multi-Geo and Create a Microsoft 365 group with a specific PDL.
 Nullable.
 Returned by default.
           \[PreferredLanguage \<String\>\]: The preferred language for a Microsoft 365 group.
-Should follow ISO 639-1 Code; for example en-US.
+Should follow ISO 639-1 Code; for example, en-US.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
           \[ProxyAddresses \<String\[\]\>\]: Email addresses for the group that direct to the same group mailbox.